charmed-kubernetes/kubernetes-docs/pages/k8s/vsphere-integration.md

 <div class="p-notification--caution is-inline">
   <div class="p-notification__content">
     <span class="p-notification__title">Resource usage:</span>
-    <p class="p-notification__message">By relating to this charm, other charms can directly allocate resources, such as managed disks and load balancers, which could lead to cloud charges and
+    <p class="p-notification__message">By relating to these charms, other charms can directly allocate resources, such as managed disks and load balancers, which could lead to cloud charges and
     count against quotas.
 Because these resources are not managed by Juju, they will not be automatically deleted when the models or applications are destroyed, nor will they show up in Juju's status or GUI.
 It is therefore up